- Social Security

 How far back will they pay benefits if I am found disabled?

-- For disability insurance benefits and for disabled widow's and widower's benefits, the benefits cannot begin until five months have passed after the person becomes disabled.
-In addition, benefits cannot be paid more than one year prior to the date of the claim.
+- For disability insurance benefits and disabled widow's and widower's benefits, benefits cannot be paid until the beneficiary has been disabled for five months (aka "the five-month mandatory waiting period").
+In addition, benefits cannot be paid more than one year prior to the date in which the claim was filed.

-- For a disabled adult child, there is no five-month waiting period for benefits to begin, but benefits cannot be paid more than six months prior to the date the application for benefits was filed.
+- For a disabled adult child, there is no five-month waiting period for benefits to begin, but retroactivity depends on what specific type of benefit the parent receives.
+For instance, if the parent receives retirement insurance benefits, childhood disability benefits can be paid up to six months prior to the filing date on the application date.
+But, if the parent receives disability insurance benefits, childhood disability benefits can be paid up to one year prior to the application date.

-- SSI benefits cannot be paid prior to the start of the month following the date of the claim
+- For SSI, benefits cannot be paid prior to the start of the month following the claim's application filing date.

 I am already receiving Social Security disability benefits, but I am worried that my benefits will be stopped in the future.
 What are the chances of this happening?

-Social Security periodically reviews individual cases to determine eligibility for disability benefits.
+Social Security periodically reviews individual cases to determine eligibility for disability benefits (aka a Continuing Disability Review or CDR).
 When Social Security reviews a case of someone already on Social Security disability benefits, they continue benefits in the vast majority of cases.

 If Social Security tries to cut off my disability benefits, what can I do?

 You should appeal immediately.
-If you appeal within 10 days after being notified that your disability benefits are being ceased, you can ask that your disability benefits continue while you appeal the decision cutting off your benefits.
-If you do not appeal within the first 60 days of receiving notification, you may lose the right to appeal.
+If you appeal within 10 days of being notified that your disability benefits are being ceased, you can ask that your disability benefits continue while you appeal the decision to terminate your benefits.
+If you do not appeal within the first 60 days of receiving the notification, you may lose the right to appeal.

 You may also want to talk with an attorney about representing you on your case, but you should file the appeal immediately.